What does it mean: “the kingdom of God is at hand”?

 Throughout Jesus’ ministry this misconception of the worldly kingdom remained and was not eventually corrected in the thinking of Jesus’ disciples until after the resurrection (Luke 24:13–32; Acts 1:6, 7), even though through His parables Christ had frequently instructed that the kingdom He had come to establish was, to begin with, a spiritual kingdom (Matthew 4:17; 5:3; 13:1–52).

 In the days of Christ, some, at least, knew that the prophecy of Daniel was coming to an end.
 Paul wrote, “When the fullness of the time was come, God sent forth his Son” into the world (Galatians 4:4).
 When Jesus began His ministry, the time was ready for starting His kingdom.
 Christ’s declaration, “The time is fulfilled,” pointed in a specific way to the prophecy of the 70 weeks in Daniel 9:24–27, near the end of which “Messiah the Prince” was to “confirm the covenant with many” and “be cut off.”
+For more on the seventy weeks prophecy, check the following link:

 The Second Coming of Christ